-Regulation Crowdfunding (also known as Regulation CF or Reg CF or Title III) was first signed into law by President Barack Obama in April 2012 as one part of the Jumpstart Our Business Startups Act, or JOBS Act.
-The JOBS Act was was enacted to facilitate access to capital for startups and small businesses, give a broader spectrum of people the ability to invest in startups and small businesses and to stimulate economic growth.
+Regulation Crowdfunding (also known as Regulation CF or Reg CF) was first signed into law in April 2012 as one part of the Jumpstart Our Business Startups Act, or JOBS Act.
+The JOBS Act was enacted to facilitate access to capital for startups and small businesses, give a broader spectrum of people the ability to invest in startups and small businesses and to stimulate economic growth.
 Regulation CF is an exemption to the registration requirements under the Securities Act of 1933 which means that a full registration of the security offering is not required.
-Although a registration and review of the offering by the securities regulators is not required, an issuer of securities under the Regulation CF exemption must meet certain disclosure requirements and must comply with regulations regarding, among others, the marketing of the securities and investor limitations.
+Although a registration and review of the offering by the securities regulators is not required, an issuer of securities under the Reg CF exemption must meet certain disclosure requirements and must comply with regulations regarding, among others, the marketing of the securities and investor limitations.

 Some of the key components of the exemption are:

-Any type of entity can utilize Regulation CF;
+- Any type of U.S. entity can utilize Regulation CF;

-Raise amount limited to $1M in a rolling 12-month period;
+- Raise amount limited to $5M in a 12-month period;

-Specific financial information must be disclosed and, depending on your raise amount, your financial statements may need to be reviewed or audited by an accountant; and
+- Specific financial information must be disclosed and, depending on your raise amount, your financial statements may need to be reviewed or audited by an accountant;

-Both accredited and non-accredited persons can invest, although investors are limited to investing a certain dollar amount based on their income or net worth.
+- Both accredited and non-accredited persons can invest, although investors are limited to investing a certain dollar amount based on their income or net worth; and

 Some things we like about Regulation CF:

-You can offer any kind of investment (stock, notes, revenue shares);
+- You can offer any kind of investment (stock, notes, membership interests revenue share notes);

 Like most capital raises:

-Regulation CF requires issuers to file a disclosure document that includes 2 years of GAAP financial, your number of employees, who your officers, directors and significant stakeholders are, past financings, intended use of funds, and all material risks.
+Regulation CF requires issuers to file a disclosure document that includes 2 years of GAAP financial, who your officers, directors and significant stakeholders are, past financings, intended use of funds, and all material risks.

-$1 million limit may not be sufficient for some businesses (we can help with strategies to work in conjunction with a Reg CF raise to increase the overall raise amount).
+- The $5 million raise limit may not be sufficient for some businesses (we can help with strategies to work in conjunction with a Reg CF raise to increase the overall raise amount).

-Investors are limited to investing between 5% to 10% of their income or net worth each year as follows:
+- Non-accredited investors are limited to investing the greater of 10% of their income or net worth each year.